 - Supreme Commander 2: Thalia and her brother see themselves as trying to liberate the Illuminate from UEF control, but later after siding with the Cybran terrorist Gauge, he reveals that all that they have been doing are terrorist acts for his gain.
 The last mission has them trying to stop Gauge and the Royal Guardian terrorists.

-- In The American Civil War, shortly after Virginia voted to secede from the union, the counties in the area now known as West Virginia voted to secede from the state.
+- In The American Civil War, shortly after Virginia voted to secede from the Union, the counties in the area now known as West Virginia voted to secede from the state and join the Union.
 Much Virginian outrage ensued.

 - One Virginia officer in the US Army at the time war broke out, George H. Thomas, remained loyal to the Union — which causes Virginian opponents to criticize his disloyalty.

 - Andrew Johnson was the only Southern senator to remain loyal to the Union.
 In his own words: "Though I fought against Lincoln I love my country.
 I love the Constitution and swear that it and the Union will be saved as Old Hickory Jackson did in 1832.
 Senators, my blood, my existence I would give to save this Union."
 As you might expect, the South reviled him as a traitor while the North hailed him as a hero (and nominated him to be Lincoln's Vice President in 1864).